tetradice/hyperapp-types/README.md

 ### 1. WiredActions

-Pass the state type and the actions type to `WiredAction`.
+Pass the state type and the actions type to `WiredActions`.
 WiredActions will generate correctly typed actions types based on them.

 ```ts
 import { WiredActions } from "hyperapp-types";